 As a building material it’s carbon negative:

 Cedar is dimensionally very stable which means its size and shape alters very little as it absorbs and releases water vapour from the air around it.
 This makes it ideal for use in greenhouses where the environment can change regularly.
 We have successfully used cedar for many years in our greenhouse framework and to produce our unpainted staging and shelving.

-As a building material it’s carbon negative: the carbon absorbed from the atmosphere as a tree grows is locked away when it’s cut down.
+As a building material timber is carbon negative: the carbon absorbed from the atmosphere as a tree grows is locked away when it’s cut down.
 When a new tree is planted, more carbon is locked away.
 It also uses far less energy to convert a tree into a useful material.
 By comparison, it takes about 20 times more energy to produce a kilogram of aluminium than it does to produce a kilogram of timber.